 Occasionally, boisterous hermit crabs evict snails from their shells.
 If you plan to keep hermit crabs and cerith snails together, make sure your crabs are well-fed and have multiple, suitable shells available to switch into.
 You want to make it very, very easy for the hermits to chose an unoccupied shell.

-With so many good reasons to add a few Cerith Snails to your tank, they are a great choice to join your CUC.
+With so many good reasons to add a few Cerith Snails to your tank, these mollusks are a great choice to join your clean up crew.
 Here’s a quick recap of the pros and cons:

 - They are hardy and easy to keep—one of the hardiest snails in a typical reef tank